 A survey of some major non-Western philosophical systems, including Chinese, Hindu and Buddhist contributions.
-This course partially fulfills the global awareness and social responsibility outcome.
+This course partially fulfills the knowledge (humanities) outcome or partially fulfills the global awareness and social responsibility outcome.
 Prerequisite: PHIL 110.

 PHIL 260 PHILOSOPHY OF SEX AND LOVE